nkiesel/YRA-Marks/README.md

  * **DMS** formatted text file with coordinates in degrees, minutes and decimal seconds

+If you need another format, drop me a note and I might add it.
+Of course you can also always use [GPSBabel](http://www/gpsbabel.org/) yourself.

    Note:
    The official GpsBabel does not support the **NK** output format.
 In case